 If you see your supply dwindling, don’t despair.
 Take action.

-Learn how supply works so “false alarms” won’t rile you.
-Talk to a lactation consultant.
-She can explain supply’s natural ebbs and flows, including during growth spurts — and how your body adjusts over time.
+“Many moms see their supplies drop and mistakenly assume it won’t return,” explains Dr. Wiswell.
+“Learn how supply works so false alarms won’t rile you.
+Talk to a lactation consultant because she can explain supply’s natural ebbs and flows, including during growth spurts and how your body adjusts over time.”

 Nursing more – Add sessions as long as your baby will nurse.
 If you work outside the home, try early evenings, mornings or weekends.

-Pumping strategies – An extra session or several short “power pumping” sessions (of five to 10 minutes) throughout the day for several days in a row will tell your body that more milk is needed.
+Pumping strategies – An extra session or several short power pumping sessions of five to 10 minutes throughout the day for several days in a row will tell your body that more milk is needed.

 Breast massage and compression – Easy-to-learn techniques can improve drainage when nursing or pumping.

-- Take care of yourself –Reduce stress, rest when possible, hydrate, and eat a balanced diet — with an extra 500 calories a day to support breastfeeding.
+Take care of yourself –Reduce stress, rest when possible, hydrate and eat a balanced diet with an extra 500 calories a day to support breastfeeding.
 Don’t lose more than 1 pound weekly if you are still trying to shed baby weight.

 Galactogogues –These supply helpers such as oats, fenugreek, blessed thistle and alfalfa can increase milk output.
 Speak to a lactation consultant to see which one or combination is right for you.

 As a mom, it’s best to do what works.
 If you can’t exclusively breastfeed, you’ll still boost baby’s immunity by combining breastfeeding with formula.

-“There’s not one way written in stone,” Ms. Feldenkris says.
-Even working moms who can’t pump at work can still partially breastfeed.
-Your body will regulate its supply to be available when you’re with your baby.
+“There’s not one way written in stone,” says Dr. Wiswell.
+“Even working moms who can’t pump at work can still partially breastfeed.
+Your body will regulate its supply to be available when you’re with your baby.”